Lake Kanyaboli: Ecological value

 Lake Kanyaboli provides a refuge for several species of fish, some of which are no longer present in Lake Victoria.

 The introduction of the Nile perch (Lates niloticus) to Lake Victoria caused an ecological disaster which threatens to destroy the ecosystem of the lake.

 In the past the lake fishermen caught hundreds of species of fish, many of which were endemic.

 Today they rely on the Silver cyprinid (Rastrineobola argentea) locally known as "Omena" or "Dagaa" among East African communities, the Nile Perch and the Nile tilapia (Oreochromis niloticus).

 In 1988 the World Conservation Union listed hundreds of the endemic fish species as Endangered.

 Some of these fish are still thriving in Lake Kanyaboli, including several unknown Haplochromis species, Singida tilapia (Oreochromis esculentus) and Victoria tilapia (Oreochromis variabilis).

 Threats and conservation

 Lake Kanyaboli is among hundreds of ecosystems which are facing extinction threats in the country.
-Like its cousin oxbow lake in the Rift Valley, Lake Kamnarok, a game reserve which is currently at the edge of losing its value, Lake Kanyaboli is also underway to become an history.
+Like its cousin oxbow lake in the Rift Valley, Lake Kamnarok, a game reserve which is currently at the edge of losing its value, Lake Kanyaboli is also underway to become history.
 In early May, 2023, the lake broke all its dykes following the heavy rains in the region and lost its water at alarming rate for more than one week.
 The water swept everything on its way, destroying thousands of acres of farms and leaving hundreds of families homeless.
 According to the Nation Media report, the lake lost more than 50% of its volume, and if urgent action is not taken, then the lives of the communities that rely on it would be adversely affected.